Back to Integrations

 Drift Detection Security

-When Terraform detects configuration drift, trigger an APVISO scan to verify whether the drift has introduced security vulnerabilities.
+When Terraform detects configuration drift, trigger an APVISO pentest to verify whether the drift has introduced security vulnerabilities.

 Setup Guide